gitstua/trmnl-plugin-dev/home-assistant-trmnl/README.md

 1. Go to [https://usetrmnl.com](https://usetrmnl.com)
 2. Navigate to Plugins > Create Plugin
-3. Select "Webhook" as the data source
+3. Select "Webhook" as the Strategy
 4. Save the plugin and copy the webhook URL for the next step (webhook URL will be similar to https://usetrmnl.com/api/custom_plugins/AAAA-d000-4000-8000-000000000000)

 ### 2. Configure Home Assistant integration